qwertie/ecsharp/lemp/avoid-tedium-with-LeMP.md

 This example has a couple of interesting elements.
 First, notice that the first parameter of this "operator" is `Foo[$index]`.
 This means that the macro has no effect unless the left-hand side of `=` matches `Foo[$index]`.
 For example, `Bar[index]` would not match this pattern, but `Foo[x + y]` would.
 Another intersting thing is the `[Passive]` attribute.
 This tells the macro processor not to print a warning when an `=` operator is found that does not match the pattern.
 In the code afterward there are two usages of the `=` operator (the outer one, `x = (Foo[y] = z)`, and the inner one, `Foo[y] = z`).
 Only the inner one matches and is replaced.

-Technically, the method-style `replace` macro is more than stylistically different from the original `replace` macro described above.
-The first `replace` _directly_ performs a search-and-replace of the code that follows it.
-On the other hand, method-style `replace` actually _creates a new macro by the specified name_, which allows any replacements it performs to happen later on, interleaved with other macro evaluations.
+Technically, the `define` macro is more than stylistically different from the `replace` macro described above. `replace` _directly_ performs a search-and-replace of the code that follows it.
+On the other hand, `define` actually _creates a new macro by the specified name_, which allows any replacements it performs to happen later on, interleaved with other macro evaluations.
 However, this fact doesn't make a difference in most cases.

 ### Real-world use case: INotifyPropertyChanged ###